KeWHs/dmetdata/HELP.md

 #### Debug

 * Used to edit output folder name.
 For example, if you set this to "-a", the output folder will be named as "20xx-xx-xx-<name>-analyse-a".
 This is useful when you want to compare the results of different parameters.
+All the output result folders are stored in **_internal/DMetFinder/output** folder.